top of page

 Bradley Stoke, which he represents, has the record of the lowest crime rate in the region.
 Nevertheless, when signs of burglaries and anti-social activities by miscreants came up in the neighbourhood, Tom Aditya was at the forefront to call the attention of the police against burglaries and anti-social activities; and urged strong action.
 He called public meetings with the top officials of the Police and put up solutions to fight against it and brought things under control.
 He took the initiative to bring new public transport links connecting the Bristol city centre and hospitals with Bradley Stoke.
 He has been involved in the youth activities of the council and urged fervently to enhance youth democracy.
 He has actively been part of building up the skate park in the neighbourhood and was also instrumental in organising social networking tea parties for the elderly in the town to reduce social isolation and loneliness.
 Through the Community Engagement Forum, he engaged with the local health centre to streamline telephone and online appointments for patients, which helped many members of the community.
 He always helped the community groups in their activities and supported them in giving council grants to local community groups.
 As a volunteer, he has been involved in many community activities such as the Community Festival, the Carnival, the Fireworks, the neighbourhood cleaning missions, the green gyms etc. He actively lobbies with the higher authorities and stakeholders to improve and maintain the quality of life for all residents.
 He advocates reducing traffic congestion and parking problems through better planning and infrastructure development.
 He also stands up for better school funding.
 He wishes to establish a crown post office in the neighbourhood and clean up the lake in the nature reserve.

 Councillor Tom Aditya currently wears various other hats.
 He is Chairman of the Council's Community Engagement Forum, South Glos Equalities Forum, the West of England Community Transport Network Committee and the Local Authority's School Governor.
 He is distinguished by his trademarks: sincerity, conviction and courage.
-He smoothly blends together the roles of a people’s advocate and management consultant.
+He smoothly blends the roles of a people’s advocate and management consultant.
 His passionate interest in civic subjects and sustainable community development projects is illustrious and his comprehension of such themes is inspiring.
-He is definitely an asset to society.
+He is an asset to society.

 To summarise, Tom is a reliable and approachable friend who is ready to listen and also has the experience, knowledge and energy to put things into action.
 He strived to spread goodwill and harmony among all sections of society and had a positive attitude and universal values.
 Tom feels that people should resolve political differences and cultural diversities to work together for the holistic development of the nation.